How to Make a Mug with Cricut Infusible Ink in the Oven!

 Pictured here is the first mug I did (the fail), I overused heat tape and covered the entire thing.
 This is not necessary.

-Again, this is overkill on the Heat Resistant Tape, just a strip across the top and bottom to keep the Infusible Ink from shifting.
+Again, this is overkill on the Heat Resistant Tape, just a strip across the top and bottom to keep the Infusible Ink project from shifting.

-****Okay, if you have the MUG PRESS, this is where it comes in to save the day!
+****Okay, if you have the MUG HEAT PRESS, this is where it comes in to save the day!

 At this point, you can just bake this without the silicone wrap...but I like having it.
+It holds the wrap on the mug firmly and helps guarantee better print quality without ghosting on the top or the bottom of the mug.

 ***Okay, here's where my fail came in.